DEGIRO vs Interactive Brokers (IBKR)

 • Broad UCITS ETF catalogue across European exchanges

-• Holds a banking licence via flatexDEGIRO Bank AG
+• Holds a banking licence via flatexDEGIRO Bank SE

 • Fast account opening — typically within one day